The _config file

 export default site;

-The lume() function creates a new instance of Lume and exports it.
+The lume() function creates an instance of Lume and exports it.
 This function accepts an object with the following configuration values:

 Basic options